 However, it will take more than impeachment to strip Trump of certain benefits afforded to former presidents when he leaves office on Inauguration Day.
 That would take an additional step: conviction by the Senate.
+The Senate trial to convict Trump will begin on February 8.

 “Impeachment is like an indictment- an accusation,” Dr. Richard Davis, Professor of Political Science at Brigham Young University, says.
 “The removal only comes after the Senate trial and vote, and in no case has that happened in the past.”